grpc/grpc.io/content/en/docs/guides/retry.md

 Find in-depth metrics and tracing information, along with configuration instructions, in the [gRFC for Otel metrics], [gRFC for retry status].

-{{% alert title="Transparent Retry" color="info" %}}
-Failure can occur in different stages.
-Even without an explicit retry policy, gRPC may perform transparent retries.
-The extent of these retries depends on when the failure happens:
-* gRPC may do unlimited transparent retry when RPC never leaves the client.
-* gRPC perform a single transparent retry when RPC reaches the gRPC server library, but has never been seen by the server application logic.
-Use caution with this type of retry, as it adds load to the network.
-{{% /alert %}}

 ### Language guides and examples